 Report Bad Drivers

 With roads getting busier, it seems that the number of bad drivers keeps increasing.
 Video evidence from a dash cam can be used to report drunk drivers, distracted drivers, dangerous drivers and road rage incidents.
 Many jurisdictions have programs in place to report bad drivers.
 The dash cam video provides real proof of what happened.
-The following video is an example of an extreme road rage incident.

 Who Makes Dashboard Cameras?